-- Provides financial support for conferences and training events involving guide dogs and their users.
+- Limited financial support for Canadian conferences and training events which are for or about guide dogs and their users.

 CNIB and guide dogs

-CNIB does not train guide dogs but works closely with established guide dog schools with the expertise to train and match dogs and users.
-Our Orientation and Mobility Specialists do work with individuals who are interested in obtaining a guide dog and often assist with the application process.
+Although CNIB is not a guide dog school, our Orientation and Mobility Specialists do work with individuals who are interested in obtaining a guide dog and often assist with the application process.
 Orientation and Mobility Specialists also provide instruction to guide dog users who may be learning an unfamiliar environment such as a new workplace or school.
 Go to CNIB in Your Community to learn more about services available in your area.

 A. Assistance for Extraordinary Veterinary Expenses